acw414/eLISA/README.md

   - give our project an 'innovative' name.
 LISA?
 Listed Invasive Species Analyser?
   - ~things the user should know in advance - hoffman/originr (to the readme)~
   - requirements that the user needs on the bioinformatics end
-  - *more comments in the code itself*
+  - ~more comments in the code itself~
-  - *add comments to bit saying you're mporting/loading things*
+  - ~add comments to bit saying you're mporting/loading things~
-  - *printing an error message if they dont have:*
+  - ~printing an error message if they dont have:~
-    - *the right arguments*
+    - ~the right arguments~
-    - *if the input is not tab delimited or doesnt use semicolons as delimeters in the last column*
+    - ~if the input is not tab delimited or doesnt use semicolons as delimeters in the last column~
-  - *need to start with 'module load R' before starting the program. include in bash script before loading everything.*
+  - ~need to start with 'module load R' before starting the program. include in bash script before loading everything.~
   - need to create the output file
   - need to delete the finalsamplecolumn files after the output file finishes - do this in bash script
-  - *need to remove empty lines from finalsamplecolumn files*
+  - ~need to remove empty lines from finalsamplecolumn files~
   - add the code that runs the Rcodes in the Bash script .
-  - *need to remove empty lines from finalsamplecolumn files*
+  - ~need to remove empty lines from finalsamplecolumn files~
-  - need to say the input file cannot have the words "column" in the filename
   - need a section saying all the requirement for the input file .
+    - say the input file cannot have the words "column" in the filename
+    - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
+    - the input file cannot have the string "column" in its file name
   - make the readme look nice. add the vingette(??) and the other things listed in the project details
     - maybe make a flow chart of how the program works idk?